razelventura/masarapba/README.md

 Yes.

 ## NOTE TO STEPHEN
 This was tested on both Android and iOS.
+The date picker will not work for iOS.
+The one implemented here is specifically for Android.